TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 Advantages:

-* Your extension will be rendered on docs.typo3.org
+   * Your extension documentation will be rendered on `docs.typo3.org <https://docs.typo3.org/>`__
-* The documentation link will automatically be added if your extension is registered on extensions.typo3.org (TER).
+   * The documentation link will be added automatically if your extension is registered on extensions.typo3.org (TER).